 Marcus Agrippa. , son of Lucius, three-time consul, made this.

-You will find fountains scattered throughout Rome, but the largest Baroque fountain in Rome is Trevi Fountain.
+You will find several famous fountains in Rome, but the largest Baroque fountain in Rome is Trevi Fountain.
 This fountain was the end point of an ancient Roman aqueduct constructed by Marcus Vipsanius Agrippa.

 Made from locally sourced Travertine, the fountain features Oceanus (God of the Ocean) riding in a chariot as Abundance and Salubrity gaze on from behind.